Dorian

 David looked up from his water bottle, face blank.
 “Did what?”

 It took a second, but David’s mouth quirked.
-“You actually followed through, I’m proud of you.”
+“You actually followed through.
+I’m proud of you.”

-“Thank ya, thank ya.”
+“Thank you, thank you.”

 “You good?”
 Dorian asked, tone softening.

 David let out a tired breath and dragged a hand over his hair.
-“I thought this scholarship — this whole ‘free ride’ thing — was gonna give me some kind of freedom.
+“I thought this scholarship, this whole ‘free ride’ thing, was gonna give me some kind of freedom.
 You know?
 Finally prove something to my dad.
 Like, I got it.
 I made it.
 But it’s like none of that even matters.”

-Dorian stayed quiet, listening.
+Dorian stayed quiet, letting him talk.

 “He still finds a way to tell me it’s not enough.
 That I’m not doing enough.
 I’m in here busting my ass, trying to stay on top of grades, networking, building a future he thinks I should want.
 And it still feels like I’m chasing something I can’t catch.”